Yinon-bar/react-feedback-app/README.md

 # Feedback App
 ### This feedback app is a part of react course by Brad Traversy
-p however i make a changes in
+however i make changes in the code to make it better and more afficiant

+hope you like it...